bbatsov/solarized-emacs/README.md

 ```

 Note that these need to be set **before** `load-theme` is invoked for Solarized.
+Alternatively you can invoke `M-x solarized-reload` after making configuration changes.

 ### Underline position setting for X